-It is finally the time to underline the value of calcium for our body and health.
+It is finally time to outline the value of calcium for our body and our health.
 Basically, we wouldn't be able to exist without it!
 Calcium benefits include:

-- strengthening our bones – children with too low calcium levels (caused by decreased vitamin D level) suffer from rickets, a disease in which there is a decreased mineralization and deformation of bones.
+Strengthening our bones – children with too low calcium levels (caused by a decreased vitamin D level) suffer from rickets, a disease in which there is reduced mineralization, causing the bones to be deformed.

-- regulating blood clotting – calcium is a part (number IV) of a so-called coagulation cascade – a process leading to fibrin formation.
-Fibrin, in turn, forms with blood platelets a hemostatic plug stopping the bleeding.
+Regulating blood clotting – calcium is a part (number IV) of a so-called coagulation cascade – a process leading to fibrin formation.
+Fibrin, in turn, forms with blood platelets a hemostatic plug stopping bleeding.

-- enabling contractions of muscles – a release of calcium ions (Ca²⁺) to the cytoplasm of muscle cells causes the contraction.
+Enabling contractions of muscles – a release of calcium ions (Ca²⁺) to the cytoplasm of muscle cells causes muscle contraction.

-- facilitating correct conduction of neural impulses – calcium channels participate in the creation of action potentials (depolarization) of neurons.
+Facilitating correct conduction of neural impulses – calcium channels participate in creating the action potentials (depolarization) of neurons.

 Calcium, in the form of calcium gluconate, may serve as a medication.
 And it is not solely used in the treatment of hypocalcemia!
-Healthcare workers can administer calcium gluconate when handling clinical situations like hyperkalemia (too high blood potassium level), hypermagnesemia (too high blood magnesium level), an overdose of calcium channel blockers and, because of its cardioprotective capabilities, cardiac arrest caused by electrolyte disturbances such as hypocalcemia, hyperkalemia, and hypermagnesemia.
+Healthcare workers can administer calcium gluconate when handling clinical situations like hyperkalemia (too high blood potassium level), hypermagnesemia (too high blood magnesium level), an overdose of calcium channel blockers and, because of its cardioprotective capabilities, to prevent cardiac arrest caused by electrolyte disturbances such as hypocalcemia, hyperkalemia, and hypermagnesemia.
 It requires, like every drug, careful dosing to avoid any side effects.
-Use our dosage calculator to make yourself sure that you are treating your patient with the correct amount of any medicine.

-Calcium deficiency is a lower than a physiological level of serum calcium.
+Calcium deficiency is defined as a lower than the normal physiological level of serum calcium.
 As you may remember from previous paragraphs, we call this state hypocalcemia.
 There are several reasons for calcium deficiency.
 We will mention a few of them:

-- an insufficient supply of calcium with our meals – we will talk about foods high in calcium in the later paragraph;
+An insufficient supply of calcium with our meals – we will talk about foods high in calcium in a later section.

-- a weak absorption of calcium inside our gastrointestinal system – this can be caused by intestinal diseases such as the malabsorption syndrome, too short intestines (e.g. after a surgery of intestinal cancer) or deficiency of vitamin D;
+A weak absorption of calcium inside our gastrointestinal system – this can be caused by intestinal diseases such as the malabsorption syndrome, too short intestines (e.g., after intestinal cancer surgery), or deficiency of vitamin D.

-- states in which calcium is binding and staying in soft tissues or bones.
-During acute pancreatitis – an inflammation of the pancreas, calcium is bonded by fatty acids creating their salts – soaps (the pancreas covered in a soap-like foam is an often sight for a surgeon operating on a patient with acute pancreatitis).
-Certain drugs (e.g., bisphosphonates used in the treatment of osteoporosis) also cause binding calcium in bones;
+States in which calcium is binding and staying in soft tissues or bones.
+During acute pancreatitis – an inflammation of the pancreas, calcium binds by fatty acids creating their salts – soaps (the pancreas covered in a soap-like foam is a common sight for a surgeon operating on a patient with acute pancreatitis).
+Certain drugs (e.g., bisphosphonates used in the treatment of osteoporosis) also cause calcium to bind to bones.

-- too low vitamin D levels, caused by an insufficient supply with food, inadequate absorption, malfunctioning metabolism in liver or kidneys and increased inactivation level;
+Too low vitamin D levels, caused by an insufficient supply of food, inadequate absorption, malfunctioning metabolism in the liver or kidneys, or an increased inactivation level.

-- hypoparathyroidism – disease of parathyroid glands in which they produce a decreased amount of parathyroid hormone.
-Parathyroid hormone (PTH) causes an increase of calcium level in blood.
-Thus its deficiency results in lower calcium levels.
-Hypoparathyroidism often follows a surgery on a thyroid gland as the parathyroid glands are very close to a tissue of the thyroid gland;
+Hypoparathyroidism – a disease of parathyroid glands in which they produce a decreased amount of parathyroid hormone.
+Parathyroid hormone (PTH) causes an increase in calcium in the blood.
+Thus, its deficiency results in lower calcium levels.
+Hypoparathyroidism often follows surgery on a thyroid gland as the parathyroid glands are very close to the tissue of the thyroid gland.

-- tissues being resistant to the parathyroid hormone (PTH) – a genetic mutation of parathyroid hormone receptors in tissues.
-Although, there is a high level of parathyroid hormone in blood, it has a little to no effect on the tissues and the release of calcium to the blood.
+Tissues being resistant to the parathyroid hormone (PTH) – a genetic mutation of parathyroid hormone receptors in tissues.
+Although there is a high level of parathyroid hormone in the blood, it has little to no effect on the tissues and calcium release to the blood.

-- errors of diagnostic tests measuring serum calcium.
+Errors of diagnostic tests measuring serum calcium.
 We have already covered one of them with our calcium correction calculator.
-In the state of low albumin level, one can have a falsely low serum calcium level.
-Another example of false hypocalcemia happens when we check calcium level not long after injecting a radiological contrast containing gadolin (used for MRI – magnetic resonance imagining);
+In the state of low albumin level, one can have a misleadingly low serum calcium level.
+Another example of false hypocalcemia happens when we check calcium level not long after injecting a radiological contrast containing gadolin (used for MRI – magnetic resonance imagining).

-You can perform some additional tests that can help you in diagnosing a patient with hypocalcemia: concentrations of creatinine, phosphates, magnesium, potassium, alkaline phosphatase, parathyroid hormone, and vitamin D. An abnormal result of any of these parameters may guide you to the pathology behind your patient's problem.
+You can perform some additional tests that can help you diagnose a patient with hypocalcemia: concentrations of creatinine, phosphates, magnesium, potassium, alkaline phosphatase, parathyroid hormone, and vitamin D. An abnormal result of any of these parameters may guide you to the pathology behind your patient's problem.

 Low calcium symptoms

 How does a person with hypocalcemia feel?
-We already know calcium benefits and its importance for our bones, blood, nerves, and muscles.
-Is the lack of calcium causing any pathologies of these organs?
-Can one tell that a person is suffering from low serum calcium level just from his or her symptoms or complains?
-Well, an experienced clinician should be able to link the details from the patient's history and at least check his or her serum calcium level.
+We already know how calcium benefits us and its importance for our bones, blood, nerves, and muscles.
+Is the lack of calcium causing pathologies of these organs?
+Can one tell that a person is suffering from low serum calcium levels just from their symptoms or complaints?
+Well, an experienced clinician should be able to link the details from the patient's history and at least check their serum calcium level.

 Here, we present low calcium symptoms:

-- Tetany – probably the most spectacular sign of low calcium levels.
+Tetany – probably the most spectacular sign of low calcium levels.
 It consists of numbness and involuntary symmetric contraction of muscles.
-At the beginning, it affects muscles of hands, then forearms, arms, face (contraction of eyelids, lips in the shape of letter "o"), chest and legs.
+In the beginning, it affects the muscles of the hands, then forearms, arms, face (contraction of eyelids, lips in the shape of letter "o"), chest, and legs.
 It is important to note that the patient remains conscious all the time.

-- Chvostek sign – a clinical symptom checked by tapping at the emergence of the facial nerve on the patient's face (about 2 cm anterior to the ear).
-In the presence of a low calcium level muscles of the patient's face should contract causing a grimace.
+Chvostek sign – a clinical symptom checked by tapping at the emergence of the facial nerve on the patient's face (about 2 cm anterior to the ear).
+In the presence of a low calcium level, the muscles of the patient's face should contract to cause a grimace.

-- Trousseau sign – another clinical symptom.
-To perform this test, a clinician needs a sphygmomanometer, device used to measure the blood pressure.
-A doctor or a nurse puts it on one’s arm and inflates to reach a pressure 20 mmHg higher than the patient's systolic pressure.
-This causes an occlusion of the brachial artery, and (in patients with hypocalcemia) cramps in the fingers of the tested arm.
+Trousseau sign – another clinical symptom.
+To perform this test, a clinician needs a sphygmomanometer (a device used to measure blood pressure).
+A doctor or a nurse puts it on a patient's arm and inflates it to reach a pressure 20 mmHg higher than the patient's systolic pressure.
+This causes an occlusion of the brachial artery and (in patients with hypocalcemia) cramps in the fingers of the tested arm.

-- Diplopia or a double vision – seeing two images of the same object at the same time.
+Diplopia or a double vision – seeing two images of the same object simultaneously.

-- Photophobia – an intolerance of seeing the light, causing discomfort or pain of an eye when exposed to the light.
+Photophobia – an intolerance of seeing the light, causing discomfort or pain in an eye when exposed to the light.

-- Contraction of coronary, stomach, peripheral and brain arteries.
-This may manifest in a pain inside the chest reminding of a heart attack, a stomach pain, fingers turning white (the Raynaud symptom) or a migraine-like severe headache.
+Contraction of the coronary, stomach, peripheral, and brain arteries.
+This may manifest in chest pain, like a heart attack, stomach pain, fingers turning white (the Raynaud symptom), or a migraine-like severe headache.

-- Prolongation of QT in an ECG test that may lead to severe arrhythmias.
-For more information on QT prolongations and its consequences check or QTc calculator!
+Prolongation of QT in an ECG test that may lead to severe arrhythmias.
+For more information on QT prolongations and their consequences, check our QTc calculator!

 Sources of calcium – foods high in calcium

-If you are suffering from a calcium deficiency, you need to get more calcium into your body.
-You can use some food supplements explicitly produced for treatment of calcium deficiency but why don't you try modifying your diet first?
-If you look around you will find many other rich sources of calcium, and you don't have to eat rocks and other minerals!
+If you are suffering from a calcium deficiency, you need to get more calcium into your body!
+You can use some food supplements explicitly produced to treat calcium deficiency, but why don't you try modifying your diet first?
+If you look around, you will find many other rich sources of calcium, and you don't have to eat rocks and other minerals!

 Here is our list of foods high in calcium that you can include in your dietary plan:

-- fish and seafood: sardines, salmon, mackerel, anchovies, shrimp;
+- Fish and seafood: sardines, salmon, mackerel, anchovies, shrimp; and

-As you can see there are many ways of modifying your diet with foods being good sources of calcium and it does not have to be boring at all!
-Let's see what a dietary plan (rich in foods high in calcium) of a person that wants to increase his or her calcium supply may look like.
+As you can see, there are many ways of modifying your diet with foods that are good sources of calcium, and it does not have to be boring at all!
+Let's see what a dietary plan (rich in foods high in calcium) of a person who wants to increase their calcium supply may look like.

-- Second breakfast: a plain yogurt or kefir (it can be served with cut figs for a better taste);
+- Second breakfast: plain yogurt or kefir (it can be served with cut figs for a better taste).

-- Dinner: a salmon prepared with almonds with rice, broccoli and a bechamel sauce;
+- Dinner: salmon prepared with almonds, rice, broccoli, and a bechamel sauce.

 - Supper: a salad with spinach and some cheese, maybe feta?